PrincetonUniversity/kaltura_archiver/README.md

 The [kaltura_aws.py](kaltura_aws.py)  provides parameters to select videos based on the following criteria:

  1. number of years since placed
- 2. whether video has no lastPlayedAt property
+ 2. whethertion date
  3. category id
  3. tag value
+ 3. the number of times the video was played
  4. status of entry - eg READY (2), QUEDE (0), ERROR (-1), .. see   KalturaEntryStatus class in KalturaClient.Plugins.Core
  5. entry id

-Critera can be combined, except for selecting by tag and selecting by 'no lastPlayedAt'.
+Most critera can be combined.

 All actions that trigger changes, like archiving videos in s3 or replacing with the place holder video are perfomed in dryRun mode by default.